Tax Information for MAST Trainees and Interns

 - Copy of previous year’s tax forms (if applicable)

-- Sprintax will review your answers for all applicable allowances and dedications
+- Sprintax reviews your details for for all applicable allowances and deductions.

-- Print your tax return, sign it, and mail it to the IRS
+- You print your tax return(s), sign it, and mail it to the IRS.

 Always keep all documents and a copy of your tax return for future reference.